espressif/arduino-esp32/libraries/BluetoothSerial/README.md

 You can flash one of the ESP32 with the example [`SerialToSerialBTM`](https://github.com/espressif/arduino-esp32/blob/master/libraries/BluetoothSerial/examples/SerialToSerialBTM/SerialToSerialBTM.ino) (the Master) and another ESP32 with [`SerialToSerialBT`](https://github.com/espressif/arduino-esp32/blob/master/libraries/BluetoothSerial/examples/SerialToSerialBT/SerialToSerialBT.ino) (the Slave).
 Those examples are preset to work out-of-the-box but they should be scalable to connect multiple Slaves to the Master.

-#### 3rd party Serial BT module
+#### 3rd party Serial Bluetooth module

-Using 3rd party Serial BT module will require to study the documentation of the particular module in order to make it work, however, one side can utilize the mentioned [`SerialToSerialBTM`](https://github.com/espressif/arduino-esp32/blob/master/libraries/BluetoothSerial/examples/SerialToSerialBTM/SerialToSerialBTM.ino) (the Master) or [`SerialToSerialBT`](https://github.com/espressif/arduino-esp32/blob/master/libraries/BluetoothSerial/examples/SerialToSerialBT/SerialToSerialBT.ino) (the Slave).
+Using a 3rd party Serial Bluetooth module will require to study the documentation of the particular module in order to make it work, however, one side can utilize the mentioned [`SerialToSerialBTM`](https://github.com/espressif/arduino-esp32/blob/master/libraries/BluetoothSerial/examples/SerialToSerialBTM/SerialToSerialBTM.ino) (the Master) or [`SerialToSerialBT`](https://github.com/espressif/arduino-esp32/blob/master/libraries/BluetoothSerial/examples/SerialToSerialBT/SerialToSerialBT.ino) (the Slave).

 ### Pairing options